Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

 <img src="images/1747648843774.png" alt="alt text" width="600"/>

-However, note the error message in the screenshot.
+However, the error message in the screenshot indicates a failure.
 To diagnose the issue, you can re-run the command with the `--retain` option, which will keep the cluster even if it fails to create.
 This allows you to troubleshoot the issue without losing the cluster.
 From there, you can export the logs to a file and view them to see what went wrong:

 ```bash
 kind create cluster --name my-ha-cluster --config kind-multi-control-plane.yaml --retain